yashk7oo/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets/README.md

 The file Basics.ipynb is a jupyter notebook file and can only be opened on that. please try running it on Jupyter notebook.

 Here is a link to online IDE of Jupyter Notebook (https://jupyter.org/try)

+I have also attached the dataset used in form of csv files.
+Download them and specify the path while opening the file.